SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-playbooks.md

 ## Add a condition node to a playbook

 Define a conditional statement to be met before the next node can be executed.
+For examples of adding conditions to playbooks, see [Automation examples](/docs/cse/automation-service/automation-service-examples/).

 1. Either [create a new playbook](#create-a-new-playbook) as described above, or edit an existing playbook.
 1. Click the **+** on the **Start** node.<br/><img src={useBaseUrl('img/cse/automations-start-node.png')} alt="Start node" width="100"/><br/>